 Also, "Traditional product tracking process can take up to seven days, while the Blockchain can call information in just 2.2 seconds.
-This confirms that the speed of tracking referred to in the Block-chain leads to reducing and reducing fraud" (Mauri 2019).

-Vottun's Blockeducate - backed by Blockchain - pointed that, Blockchain is a system that is used to solve the problem of forging certificates in the education sector, where the network operates peer to peer and contains all digital transactions and also responsible for auditing that cannot be changed and prevent corruption (Blockchain For Education, Blockchain Academic Certificate 2019).
+This confirms that the speed of tracking referred to in the Blockchain leads to reducing and reducing fraud" Vottun's Block educate backed by Blockchain - pointed that, Blockchain is a system that is used to solve the problem of forging certificates in the education sector, where the network operates peer to peer and contains all digital transactions and also responsible for auditing that cannot be changed and prevent corruption (Blockchain For Education, Blockchain Academic Certificate 2019).

-Refer to (Mauri 2019) the Blockchain helps to reduce supply chain fraud because of the high transparency and traceability of registered products that contain a product's barcode that is easily traceable to its source in a fixed record.
-Therefore, it is difficult to update or verify until after the network participants' consensus
+Block chain helps to reduce supply chain fraud because of the high transparency and traceability of registered products that contain a product's barcode that is easily traceable to its source in a fixed record.
+Therefore, it is difficult to update or verify until after the network participants' consensus.